-I focus on a wide range of corporate transactions including private M&A, outsourcing, private equity and equity capital markets.
+I focus on a wide range of corporate transactions including private M&A, outsourcing, commercial real estate, private equity and equity capital markets.
 At any one time I can have a number of ongoing matters, each requiring me to progress various things each day.
 It is a cliché, but no two days are the same and the type of work you are doing (along with the hours) will depend on the client, jurisdiction and timeline of the deal.
 A lot of my time will be spent on calls or in meetings with clients, coordinating with advisory teams, answering discreet client questions and turning transactional documents.

 What do you most/least enjoy about your career and why?

 I most enjoy the working culture in the firm and being part of a team that is working towards a specific goal, which is very rewarding.
-On the flipside, you need to be very responsive and available to deal with the client's needs whenever they require – this means having your Blackberry on you at all times!
+On the flipside, you need to be very responsive and available to deal with the client's needs whenever they arise – this means having your Blackberry on you at all times!

 How involved are you with business development and promoting the firm?

-I am very involved in business development, aseveryone at Mayer Brown is encouraged to be.
+I am very involved in business development, as everyone at Mayer Brown is encouraged to be.
 On the client side, I will help put together pitch documents, training sessions, draft articles for the legal press and attend social events with clients.
 I also do a lot with our graduate team by attending law fairs and other university events to promote Mayer Brown to prospective applicants.

 What makes your firm stand out from the rest?